Emmotes/ic_spoilers/docs/notary.md

 # Notary System

-This system will release later (allegedly).
+This system is supposedly "Very Close Now (ish)".

 Very little is known about this system at present.
 We have a few references in the definitions - but most of what we "know" is from Dev Insights - so take everything with a significant portion of salt.